 GeneCards Summary for ICAM1 Gene

 ICAM1 (Intercellular Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with ICAM1 include malaria and lethal midline granuloma.
+Diseases associated with ICAM1 include Malaria and Leukostasis.
 Among its related pathways are Type II interferon signaling (IFNG) and AGE-RAGE signaling pathway in diabetic complications.
 GO annotations related to this gene include receptor activity and protein complex binding.
-An important paralog of this gene is ICAM2.
+An important paralog of this gene is ICAM3.

 UniProtKB/Swiss-Prot for ICAM1 Gene